 Celebrating Past Successes Inspires Future Solutions

 Celebrating victories opens our minds to optimal solutions.
 These victories remind us that soon, humanity will prevail against the Coronavirus as we have against other pandemics.
-Many countries, after months of battling this virus, have experienced huge drop-offs in deaths and cases.
+Many countries, after months of battling this virus, have experienced huge drop-offs in cases and deaths.
 What have they done right?
 And how can we replicate this?

 When we look at the past 100 years, we see death rates due to infectious disease falling dramatically around the world.
 In 1900 in the US, the top three killers were infectious diseases.
 Today, the top killers are heart disease, cancer, and stroke, which kill at later ages, allowing people more years of life.
 In the not so distant past, murderous microbes killed many children who never got to celebrate their fifth birthday.
 Deadly bacteria and viruses killed many women as they were giving birth.
 Few were immune to the ravages of these invisible killers.
 The Coronavirus, so far, has killed fewer than 50 per 100,000.
-This is a huge success!
+While each death is sad, it is helpful to put this in perspective.
 And over 90% of these deaths occur in people who would not have been alive 50 years ago, namely those with preexisting conditions, most of whom are over the age of 70.